supabase/benchmarks-archive/postgrest/README.md

 Run the k6 script:

 ```
-## k6 will run on the AWS client instance and load test the t3anano instance with the local k6/GETSingle.js script
+## k6 will run with 10 VUs on the AWS client instance and load test the t3anano instance with the local k6/GETSingle.js script
-pgrbench-k6 t3anano k6/GETSingle.js
+pgrbench-k6 10 k6/GETSingle.js

 ## You will see the k6 logo and runs here
 ```